triggermesh/docs/docs/get-started/quickstart.md

 Listening on:     http://localhost:<port>
 ```

-**:material-numeric-2-box: View events in Sockeye**
+**:material-numeric-2-box: View events in TriggerMesh Console**

 Open this in your browser and events you should start showing up there:

 ![](../assets/images/quickstart/quickstart-sockeye-v2.png)

-If you still have `tmctl watch` running in a second terminal, you'll also see events there when they hit the Broker, before passing on to Sockeye.
+If you still have `tmctl watch` running in a second terminal, you'll also see events there when they hit the Broker, before passing on to the Console.

 ## Transform the event

-Lets transform the incoming events before they are passed to Sockeye.
+Lets transform the incoming events before they are passed to the Console.

 **:material-numeric-1-box: Create a transformation**

 Using TriggerMesh's Bumbleebee transformation component, we can easily modify an event as it passes through the TriggerMesh.

 ```
-tmctl create transformation --target sockeye <<EOF
+tmctl create transformation --target console <<EOF
 data:
 - operation: add
   paths: